 Jonathan Tarleton : About & Contact

-Beyond this work as a housing practitioner and researcher, I’m a writer and editor.
-My past roles include chief researcher and contributor for Nonstop Metropolis: A New York City Atlas, an investigation of the city through maps and essays published in October 2016 from UC Press and editors Rebecca Solnit and Joshua Jelly-Schapiro, and editor of Urban Omnibus, a magazine of the Architectural League covering planning, policy, architecture, art, and activism in New York City.
+My past roles include chief researcher and contributor for Nonstop Metropolis: A New York City Atlas, an investigation of the city through maps and essays published in October 2016 from UC Press and editors Rebecca Solnit and Joshua Jelly-Schapiro; editor of Urban Omnibus, a magazine of the Architectural League covering planning, policy, art, and activism in New York City; and real estate project manager with Urban Edge, a community development corporation based in the Roxbury & Jamaica Plain neighborhoods of Boston.
 To hear more, get in touch.